Slouching isn’t the villain: What research reveals about posture and back pain

 Leg length discrepancy is where one of your legs is longer than the other.
 This can be caused by actual differences in lengths of your leg bones or your pelvis is tilted sideways.

 Do you need to fix your leg length?
 In most cases, probably not.
-Current research finds that a difference of 10 millimeters often don’t cause any problems and is a normal variation of human anatomy, so you probably don’t need to worry.
+Current research finds that a difference of 10 millimeters often don’t cause any problems and is a normal variation of human anatomy.

-But discrepancies more than 20 millimeters may be some kind of treatment, such as having custommized orthotics or physical therapy.
-Common problems that come with such leg length discrepancy is include difficulty in walking, uneven loading of the shorter limb that can cause excess wear and tear of the knee, and increased risk of scoliosis in children.
+But discrepancies with more than 20 millimeters may require treatment, such as having customized orthotics or physical therapy.
+Common problems that come with such leg length discrepancy include difficulty in walking, uneven loading of the shorter limb that can cause excess wear and tear of the knee, and increased risk of scoliosis in children.

 So do I need to fix my posture?